victories/cyberpanel-borg/README.md

 # Limitations
 The only known limitation is that you cannot restore a db / domain / email if that doesn't exist in cyberpanel.
 You have to create first the db / domain / email that you want to restore if that doesn't exist in the panel.
 I have taken into account this cases and the scripts will show a message to warn you.

+# Acknowledgements
+This project was inspired by the [vestacp-borg-incremental-backups](https://github.com/ramirojoaquin/vestacp-borg-incremental-backups) project and I would like to thank the developer of that scripts for his work.